What is the Secondary School Program?

 However, the Secondary School Program can help make your college application stronger, regardless of where you apply.
 Completion of the program shows that you can succeed in a rigorous college class, and that you are a motivated and dedicated student who is ready for life on a college campus.

-The Secondary School Program also offers college prep activities designed to help you navigate the daunting college admissions process.
+The Secondary School Program also offers activities designed to help you navigate the daunting college admissions process.
 You can meet admissions officers from a variety of US colleges and universities at our college fairs and visits, for example, as well as work on your essays and responses at our college readiness workshops.

 When you complete the Secondary School Program, you’ll have an amazing experience to add to your application, and you’ll be ready to get your applications underway.